ivajon/layout-derive/README.md

 }
 ```

-The derive also works for nested structs and tuples, while enums are yet not implemented.
-Notice, primitive enums should work since a default implementation of `GetLayout` is provided for all `T`.
+The derive also works for nested structs, tuples and enums (unions are not yet implemented but follow the same pattern as enums.)

+The derive macro does not currently support generic parameters.

 ---